ferjorosa/ferjorosa.github.io/_posts/2025-06-01-decision-theory-I.md

 In this post, we explored the foundations of decision theory through a practical oil field investment scenario.
 We learned how to structure decision problems by identifying actions, uncertainties, probabilities, and outcomes.
 We looked at how to use EMV and EU to guide decision-making, and how risk preferences can shape the optimal choice.
 We also introduced decision trees as a valuable tool for analyzing sequential decisions under uncertainty, and showed how new information, such as a geological test result, can be incorporated into the analysis.

-**In the next post**, we'll discuss the limitations of decision trees and introduce decision networks (influence diagrams), which offer a more compact and flexible way to represent complex decision problems with multiple variables and dependencies.
+**In the next post**, we'll discuss the limitations of decision trees and introduce decision networks, which offer a more compact and flexible way to represent complex decision problems with multiple variables and dependencies.

 **For more examples** of real-world decision analysis, check out:
 * [Ride-hailing subscription service](https://github.com/ferjorosa/decision-theory-llms/tree/main/decision_problems/ride_hailing): Should a ride-hailing company offer a retention deal to prevent customer churn?